aboutcode-org/aboutcode-toolkit/SPECIFICATION.rst

 - download_url: A direct URL to download the original file or archive documented by this ABOUT file.

-- home_url: URL to the homepage for this component.
+- homepage_url: URL to the homepage for this component.

 - changelog_file: Changelog file for the component.